millicentaumaomondi/autogluon/report-template.md

 ## Summary
 TODO: Add your explanation
 In this projectt we built and optimied a bike sharing demand model using Autogluon and submitted the results to kaggle.The best model was WeightedEnsemble_L3.
-We started with a baseline model using default settings, and achieved an initial RMSE score of -49.00.
-By adding additional features like day, manth and year from the dataerime column, the model's performance slightly to an RMSE score of -48.98.
-Optimizing the hyperparameters improved the RMSE to -48.77.
+By adding additional features like hour, day, month and year from the dataerime column, the model's performance improved as the kaggle score moved from 1.84630 to 0.91047.
+Hyperparameter tuning further enhanced the model's performance as it reduced to 0.62657.